fusion-mod/.github/profile/README.md

 Storage Space: Minimum 300MB free.
 Go to Settings > Security, and enable Unknown Sources to allow third-party app installations.
 Step 2: Visit a Trusted Source
-Open your browser and go to www.gamemodfree.com.
+Open your browser and go to Gamemodfree.
 Use the search bar to find PvZ Fusion 2.1.4 Mod APK Free Download 2024.
 Step 3: Download the APK File
 Click on the download link provided for the Mod APK.